tripsnek/tmf/README.md

 const app = express();
 app.use(express.json());

-// Initialize your package
+// Initialize your packages BlogPackageInitializer.registerAll(); //registers BlogPackage and subpackages
-const pkg = BlogPackage.eINSTANCE;

 // Storage for instances (in production, this would be a database) const storage = new Map<string, Map<string, EObject>>();